East of England: Bedfordshire

 Moto Hospitality has its headquarters at Toddington in Bedfordshire (at the Toddington services).

-Luton is home to EasyJet,(based at the airport), Hain Celestial Group (which makes Linda McCartney Foods and is based on the B579 in Biscot), Eurolines (UK office), Thomson Holidays (based at Wigmore on the eastern edge of the town) and Chevrolet (at Griffin House, the Vauxhall head office).
+Luton is home to EasyJet,(based at the airport), Hain Celestial Group (which makes Linda McCartney Foods and is based on the B579 in Biscot), Thomson Holidays (based at Wigmore on the eastern edge of the town) and Chevrolet (at Griffin House, the Vauxhall head office).
 At the 85-acre Capability Green off the A1081 and junction 10a of the M1, is the Stonegate Pub Company (owner of Scream Pubs, Yates's, Slug and Lettuce and Hogshead), InBev UK (which bought most of Whitbread's beer brands), Chargemaster (electric vehicle network under the POLAR brand), AstraZeneca's UK Marketing Company division and Alexon Group (ladies clothing).
 Vauxhall produced its last Vectra in March 2002 at its Luton plant near the A6/A505 roundabout.
 Since then, the company has focused on van production, primarily the Vivaro (also sold as the Renault Trafic and other variants), at the former Bedford Vehicles site in the north of the town.